chimney regulations and laws in colorado

 Inspection Inspections must include all accessible portions of the chimney.

-Permit Requirements Construction, installation, and repairs like wood/gas stove additions are required.
+Permit Requirements Construction, installation, and repairs, such as wood/gas stove additions, are required.

 Aurora